-BUS-MATCHING (IW, OW)
+BUS-MATCHING (BM, IW, OW)

-The pins IW and OW are used to define the input and output bus widths.
+The pins BM, IW and OW are used to define the input and output bus widths.
 During Master Reset, the state of these pins is used to configure the device bus sizes.
 See Table 1 for control settings.
-All flags will operate based on the word/byte size boundary as defined by the selection of the widest input or output bus width.
+All flags will operate on the word/byte size boundary as defined by the selection of bus width.
+See Figure 4 for Bus-Matching Byte Arrangement.